craigduncanlab/singlecell/genome_sizes.md

 Firstly, genetic information is contained in the sequences of nitrogen bases (a set of 4 small molecular chains) present in *all* the DNA molecules present in a cell.
 For any length of DNA, any matching molecule with the same length has, in effect, an alternative 'code' for all the genetic traits associated with that length of DNA.
 If we think of a length of DNA as a biological program or reference, then each DNA molecule of similar length, with its variations, is an alternative program.
 How the cell deals with having copies of slightly different program in the cell at the same time requires more detailed explanation, but it is ultimately linked back to the Mendelian observations that some of these genetic properties inherited from the parent can co-exist (we now know, they co-exist in separate lengths of DNA in a cell), but in a physical sense, the expression of the encoded traits on a particular DNA molecule may be suppressed or be dominated by the properties encoded in a DNA molecule inherited from the other parent.

+## Genome

-The 'genome' is an abstract idea about the sequence of genetic information that focusses on providing a broader framwork for discussing the similarity or differences in the encoding of all the DNA molecules of the same length.
-In this way, the genome has the same length as if we had only a single copy of each length of DNA in a cell (like in a haploid cell).
-Unlike a physical haploid cell, the concept of a genome cannot be separated from the goal of explaining the diversity that exists in the encoding found on each length of DNA that might exist (a) in a single organism (b) across organisms of the same species (c) across similar organisms across time.
-The relevance of this to the concept of 'genome size' is that the genome size for the same organism does not vary whether the DNA is found in a haploid, diploid or polyploid cell.
+The 'genome' is an abstract concept for discussing the similarity or differences in the encoding of all the DNA molecules of the same length, in the set of DNA molecules that exist within the cells of a given organism or species.
+The concept of a genome is related to the goal of explaining the diversity that exists in the encoding found on each length of DNA that might exist (a) in a single organism (b) across organisms of the same species (c) across similar organisms across time.

+The genome concept reduces the genetic information in a diploid cell to analysis of the encoding of each of the single strands of DNA that exist in that cell.
+The relevance of this to the concept of 'genome size' is that it is irrelevant to the genome size whether the DNA is found in a haploid, diploid or polyploid cell.
 For the genome, the amount of DNA is not the concern, it is how it is organised to determine particular traits or other physical attributes.

-To further explain this difference, organisms exist with a set of varied DNA molecules in their cells, some of which are the same length and are alternative sources for biological processes (and some of which will suppress each other).
-To 'clone' an individual does not mean : 'replicating a single set of DNA strands that contains a single set of genetic information' (that is more like a 'genome').
-Rather, to clone an organism with diploid cells would require copying over a set of DNA strands (the genetic material) that, collectively, defines the biology of the individual, by its collective presence and interaction.
-Simply putting two identical sets of DNA in the one cell might not work: even in the natural world, diversity of parents seems to help with the health of the offspring.
+To further explain this difference between the 'genetic material' (biological material) that is found in a cell and the genome, consider that living organisms exist with a set of varied DNA molecules in their cells, some of which are the same length and are alternative sources for biological processes (and some of which will suppress each other).
+The genome is a way of understanding this diversity, but it is only a model or framework for helping us to organise our understanding of it.

-In the process of reproduction through gametes, the substitution of specific elements of genetic code from parent organisms to produce a single, new, genetic sequence from the parent DNA material *does* occur.
-A sex cell (gamete) in a human does contain DNA information similar to a 'genome', which is then passed on to the next generation, but in the offspring that contain diploid cells, this information/DNA will always exist simultaneously with other DNA threads (from the other parent) in each cell.

-How large a sequence of DNA material is swapped out from one parent's DNA in the production of sex cells may vary.
-In studies of the genome, however, the interest may not be so much in the mechanism by which smaller parts of DNA vary, but whether they are significant.
-For example, in genetics, the way in which individual elements of a single DNA thread can vary in relation to nitrogen base pairs is commonly defined as 'single nucleotide polymorphism'.
-This is studied to determine if just single substitutions can have a significant effect on biological function or disease.
+## Relationship between number of DNA molecules in cells and the genome

+The relationship between the number of distinct DNA molecules (think 'chromosomes') that can define a single genome and the amount of genetic material actually in a cell is expressed in the the term 'haploid number'.
+The haploid number can be thought of as the number of sets of DNA we have if we grouped all DNA molecules of the same length together, and retained one element from each of them.
+If there are two sets of DNA in diploid cells and the parents supply each of these sets, we can think of the haploid number as the number of DNA molecules in each cell supplied by each parent.

+Humans have a haploid number of 23, but there are actually 46 DNA molecules in each cell.

+Arabidopsis Thaliana genome has haploid number of 5, and its somatic cell chromosomes are also diploid (Ref 1).
+It has 10 separate DNA molecules in each cell, but these exist as 5 pairs of DNA molecules with the same length.

 Ref:
 1. Arabidopsis Genome Initiative.
 Analysis of the genome sequence of the flowering plant Arabidopsis thaliana.
 Nature.
 2000 Dec;408(6814):796-815.
 DOI: 10.1038/35048692.